Frequently asked questions: Digital Skills for Youth

-In addition to on-the-job training, DS4Y allows interns to participate in short-term courses to enhance their digital and soft skills, such as communications.
+In addition to on-the-job training, DS4Y allows interns to participate in short-term courses to enhance their digital and soft skills1.
 By taking courses, interns will gain new knowledge and skills that will help them complete their internship and find career-orientated employment.
+Training should take place during the internship period.
 Each intern is eligible to receive up to $4,000 for training.

-What are the eligible requirement for Employers to participate?
+What are the eligible requirements for Employers to participate?